nicelgueta/cdktr/readme.md

 # Conducktor

-Super lightweight, distirubted, terminal-based workflow orchestration engine for just about anything.
+Super lightweight, distributed, terminal-based workflow orchestration engine for just about anything.
 Think about it like a TUI for oragnised cron and event-triggered jobs across different systems.
 Executors are spawned as separate processes to run flows in parallel.
 When a flow is triggered, the scheduler will look for a machine with available executors to run the flow and send the flow to that instance to be executed.

 ## Main Features